rsalunga29/security-notes/Offensive Security/Web Application Security/Server-side Vulnerabilities/File Inclusion Vulnerabilities/Remote Code Executions/Using PHP Wrappers.md

 ## Data Wrapper
 The [data](https://www.php.net/manual/en/wrappers.data.php) wrapper can be used to include external data, including PHP code.
 We can access the data wrapper using `data://`.

-However, the data wrapper is only available to use if the (`allow_url_include`) setting is enabled in the PHP configurations.
-To confirm this, we need to use the `convert.base64-encode` for the `read` parameter [technique](obsidian://open?vault=security-notes&file=Offensive%20Security%2FWeb%20Application%20Security%2FServer-side%20Vulnerabilities%2FFile%20Inclusion%20Vulnerabilities%2FFile%20Disclosures%2FUsing%20PHP%20Wrappers) to read PHP configuration files.
+However, the data wrapper is only available to use if the `allow_url_include` setting is enabled in the PHP configurations.
+To confirm this, we can use the `convert.base64-encode` for the `read` parameter [technique](obsidian://open?vault=security-notes&file=Offensive%20Security%2FWeb%20Application%20Security%2FServer-side%20Vulnerabilities%2FFile%20Inclusion%20Vulnerabilities%2FFile%20Disclosures%2FUsing%20PHP%20Wrappers) to read PHP configuration files.

 Once we have the base64 encoded string, we can decode it and `grep` for `allow_url_include` to see its value:
 ```bash